Carrie B. Wilson Adams: Illness, death and interment

 Suffering from a heart condition, Carrie Belle (Wilson) Adams was admitted to a private hospital in Portland, Oregon, for treatment sometime in late November or early December 1940.
-She remained there for several weeks until her death on December 15, 1940.
-She was 81 at the time of her passing.
+She remained there for several weeks until her death on December 15, 1940 at the age of 81.

 According to a statement made to The Oregonian by a representative of her longtime publisher, Lorenz Publishing Co., "Adams' compositions [were being performed] each Sunday by an average of 300,000 choir singers" at the time of her death.
 Dr. Raymond B. Walker, the pastor of Portland's First Congregational Church officiated at her funeral services, which were held at J. P. Finley & Son on December 18, 1940.

 She was survived by her brother, Charles E. Wilson, and sister, Merle Wilson, who were both residing in Portland, as well as a daughter-in-law, nieces, nephews, and grandchildren.
 Her son, Stanley, had preceded her in death six months earlier.